 Upgrade from a removable partial denture to a permanent dental appliance.

-• Next, a highly accurate impression (mold) is made which will be sent to a dental laboratory where the bridge will be fabricated.
+Next, a highly accurate impression (mold) or digital scan is completed, which will be sent to a dental laboratory where the bridge will be fabricated.

-• In addition, a temporary bridge will be made and worn for several weeks until your next appointment.
+In addition, a temporary bridge will be made and worn for a week or two, until your next appointment.

-• At the second visit, your permanent bridge will be carefully checked, adjusted, and cemented to achieve a proper fit.
+At the second visit, your permanent bridge will be carefully checked, adjusted, and bonded to achieve a proper fit.

-• Proper brushing, flossing and regular dental visits will aid in the life of your new permanent bridge.
+Proper brushing, flossing and regular dental visits will prolong the life of your new permanent bridge.

-• You can also visit our team of highly trained dentists, specialists, and hygienists at Bathurst College Dentistry ® for more information at 474 College Street, Suite 103 Toronto, Ontario M6G 1A4
+If you have a missing tooth and are interested in a fixed bridge, please contact us at 416 925–0154 to set up a consultation today.
+Please email any questions to email@example.com.
+You can also visit our team of trained dentists and hygienists at Bathurst College Dentistry for more information at 474 College Street, Suite 103 Toronto, Ontario M6G 1A4